Metabolic Flexibility > 24/7 KetosisAug 22, 2019

 Metabolic Flexibility is simply the ability to respond or adapt to conditional changes in metabolic demand.
 In basic terms, this just means that your body has the ability to efficiently shift back and forth between the two primary fuel sources: fat (in the form of fatty acids and ketones) and carbohydrates (in the form of glucose).

-Think of it this way -- if you’re sitting at your desk working on your computer (AKA being sedentary) than your body’s preferred (and ideal) fuel source should be fat and ketones.
+Think of it this way -- if you’re sitting at your desk working on your computer or taking a leisurely walk through the neighborhood, then your body’s preferred (and ideal) fuel source should be fat and ketones.

 If you’re at the gym sprinting on the treadmill or performing some sort of high-intensity interval training, then glucose is your gal.

-In pre-industrial times, before we had access to food and modern transportation 24/7, humans were metabolically flexible by necessity and spent most of their time being badass fat-burners.
+In pre-industrial times, before we had access to food and modern transportation 24/7, humans were metabolically flexible by necessity.
+We were able to quickly and efficiently switch back and forth between using glucose and fat for fuel.

 Nowadays, with a grocery store and Starbucks on every other block, Amazon at our fingertips, and Delivery Dudes knocking on our doors, most of the population is metabolically inflexible and relies solely on being high-performance sugar-burners.